Carjacking facts about the violent form of motor vehicle theft.

-According to the NCVS, men were victimized more often than women, blacks more than whites; Hispanics, more than non-Hispanics; and divorced, separated or never married more than married or widowed.
-This trend is not surprising given the fact that younger single males tend to take more chances and go to higher risk locations than do married persons.
+According to the NCVS, men were victimized more often than women, blacks more than whites; Hispanics, more than non-Hispanics; and divorced, separated, or never married more than married or widowed.
+This trend is not surprising given the fact that younger single males tend to take more chances and go to higher-risk locations than married persons.

 Surprisingly, the NCVS study indicates that 64% of the daytime carjackings were actually completed, while less than half of those at night were completed.
 This may be reflective of who is being victimized and who is out at night.